akafounis/akafounis/README.md

 - :school: I'm currently studying in ...
 Technical University of Munich
-- ⚡️ I’m currently learning the state-of-the-art Deep Learning methods and about Computer Vision
+- ⚡️ I’m currently learning the state-of-the-art Software Engineering technologies
 - 👨‍💻 All of my projects are available  [here](https://github.com/akafounis?tab=repositories)
-- 👯 I’m looking to collaborate on ... any interesting computer vision/deep learning project
+- 👯 I’m looking to collaborate on ... any interesting projects
 - 💬 Ask me about ...
 Anything :laughing:
-- 👯 Looking for an internship or opportunity in the Data Science field.
+- 👯 Looking for an opportunity in the Software Industry.
 - 📫 How to reach me: ... vie LinkedIn or Email